GermanCodeEngineer/py-pmp-manip/docs/handling_extensions.md

 ---

-## Using Builtin Extensions
+## Adding Extensions manually

-If your project uses a builtin extension, such as Scratch’s **music extension**, you must explicitly add it to the `info_api`.
+If you want to convert a project, which uses an extension, such as Scratch’s **music extension**, you must explicitly add it to the `info_api`.

 **Example without adding the extension (will fail):**